 How much sleep do you usually get?

 And do you wake up naturally or use an alarm clock?

 I’m a big believer in the idea of listening to one’s body.
 If my body tells me I want chocolate pie for breakfast, I’ll listen.
 (Please, body, can you tell me this more often?)
-Same thing goes for sleep: I don’t know why, but my body seems to be telling me it doesn’t require eight hours of sleep at the moment.
-So, unless I start to feel lethargic and grouchy from lack of sleep, I’m going to try and not worry about this new trend.
-I have bigger things to think about…
+Same thing goes for sleep: I don’t know why, but my body seems to tell me it doesn’t require eight hours of sleep.
+What can you do?

 Like Monday’s post.
 Here’s a chocolate preview.